ibm-cloud-docs/openwhisk/openwhisk_apigateway.md

   ```
   {: codeblock}

 2. Create a web action from the following JavaScript function.
 For this example, the action is called 'hello'.
-Make sure to add the flag `--web true`
+Make sure to add the flag `--web true`.

   ```
   wsk action create hello hello.js --web true